-New Zealand’s much loved bathroom product supplier has taken the lead in customer communication, setting a new standard for Flow Software’s B2B Gateway which proved it could cope with the wide variety of information and still standardise the process across all customers and sectors…
+New Zealand’s much loved bathroom product supplier has taken the lead in customer communication, setting a new standard for Flow Software’s middleware which proved it could cope with the wide variety of information and still standardise the process across all customers and sectors…

 Heirloom International has long been held as a leading manufacturer and distributor of bathroom products in New Zealand.
 The business has earned a genuine place in Kiwis’ hearts, and is widely recognised for its high quality products and design flair synonymous with “bathrooms with style”.

 For over 40 years Heirloom has delivered on its brand promise “to be a reliable and responsible business partner that supports its products with easily accessible product information and top customer service”.
 Now, through Flow Software, Heirloom has the platform to deliver leading service – raising the stakes in integrated customer communication.